-When I have a physician come to me and say, hey, I have one offer, kind of want to sign the letter of intent, but not a hundred percent sure if I want to follow through with the employment agreement.
+When I have a physician come to me and say, hey, I have one offer.
+I want to sign the letter of intent.
+But I am not sure if I want to follow through with the employment agreement.
 If I have multiple opportunities, is it okay to sign multiple letters of intent without signing the employment agreement?
 Well, for the most part, a letter of intent is not binding.
-Other blogs of interest include:

 The only time the letter of intent may be binding is in academia.
-Some of the universities will use a letter of intent kind of as the employment agreement as well, then it refers to dozens of different documents.
-If you’re just signing with a network hospital, physician-owned practice, things like that, the letter of intent is very likely not going to be binding.
-If you sign a letter of intent and then sign another letter of intent, are you stuck to both jobs?
-No, obviously not.
-Until you execute, meaning sign the employment agreement, it is generally not binding.
+Some universities will use a letter of intent as the employment agreement as well then.
+It refers to dozens of different documents.
+Suppose you’re just signing with a network hospital.
+In that case, physician-owned practice, the letter of intent is very likely not going to be binding.
+Are you stuck to both jobs if you sign a letter of intent and then sign another letter of intent?
+No, not.
+Unless you execute, meaning sign the employment agreement, it is generally not binding.

-If they have a physician with a signed offer letter, they’re not going to continue looking to fill that position.
-Maybe they’ll tell that if they are, let’s say they hired a physician recruiter, go out and try to find a candidate, those recruiting activities will stop.
-It’s possible that the employer will have already started credentialing with the insurance companies, which can take some time depending upon what state you’re in.
+If they have a physician with a signed offer letter, they will not continue looking to fill that position.
+Maybe they’ll say that if they are, let’s say they hired a physician recruiter, go out and try to find a candidate, those recruiting activities will stop.
+The employer may have already started credentialing with the insurance companies.
+It can take some time, depending on your state.
 They’ve already expended some resources.
 They’ve paid some money expecting the physician to come in.
-And so, doing that and then having a physician contact them and say, you know what?
-I appreciate it but I decided to go in a different direction.
+And so, doing that and having a physician contact them and say, you know what?
+I appreciate it, but I decided to go in a different direction.

 That employer is going to be most likely upset, right?
-They spent some time and money because they have the agreement that the physician is going to come.
+They spent some time and money because they agreed that the physician would come.
 And then that physician backs out.
-And then not only have they paid out those costs that I just talked about, but now they are going to restart everything and find somebody else.
-So, that physician will likely be mad that you’re backing out.
-And it’s very unlikely in the future if you wanted to go back to them that that would be an opportunity.
-Now, if you have family circumstance, health issue, something that just completely prohibits you from moving forward with that job at that time, most employers will totally understand.
-Maybe something happened to someone’s family member, and they just can’t move away.
+And then not only have they paid out those costs I just talked about, but now they will restart everything and find somebody else.
+So, that employer will likely be mad that you’re backing out.
+And it’s very unlikely in the future if you wanted to go back to them, that that would be an opportunity.
+Now, if you have a family circumstance, health issue, or something, then most employers will understand.
+Maybe something happened to someone’s family member, and they can’t move away.
 Or some change in where they want to practice due to a family concern.

-I mean, obviously, if it’s primary care, you’re not going to know every person in this city, but then some of the smaller specialties know everyone in the city.
-Bad blood can spill over, and no physician wants to deal with that just starting out their career.
+I mean, if it’s primary care, you’re not going to know every person in this city.
+Still, then some of the smaller specialties know everyone in the city.
+Bad blood can spill over, and no physician wants to deal with that just starting their career.
 So, yes, you can sign multiple letters of intent.
-Shouldn’t do it.
-It’s a bad idea in my opinion and it can cause some friction that’s just completely unnecessary.
-Unless you are a hundred percent sure that you want to move forward with the job, I would not sign the letter of intent.
-Now, there are situations where you sign the letter of intent, then you get the employment contract and the language in the employment contract makes the job opportunity much less desirable.
+I shouldn’t do it.
+It’s a bad idea and can cause some friction that’s just completely unnecessary.
+I would not sign the letter of intent unless you are sure that you want to move forward with the job.
+Now, there are situations where you sign the letter of intent.
+Then you get the employment contract and the language in the employment contract.
+That makes the job opportunity much less desirable.
 In those circumstances, feel free to back out of the offer letter.

 Signing a Physician Offer Letter

-On the back end of that, if you’re currently in practice and you must give 12 months’ notice, there are very few practices that are willing to wait 12 months for the physician to give notice and be able to leave.
+On the back end of that, you must give 12 months’ notice if you’re currently in practice.
+Very few practices are willing to wait 12 months for the physician to give notice and be able to leave.
 It just doesn’t happen that way.
-Sometimes, if the physician is in training, and an organization forecast that they will be needed a year or two down the line, that’s a different story.
-But if a physician is currently practicing and switching to a new job, they’re almost never going to wait two months.
+Sometimes, if the physician is in training and an organization forecast that they need him for a year or two down the line.
+That’s a different story.
+But if a physician is currently practicing and switching to a new job, they’re seldom going to wait two months.

-Generally, there’s no specific recitation of all the benefits that are offered.
-What if the employer doesn’t offer health coverage, disability, or life or retirement, they won’t pay for your medical license and DEA registration, they won’t give you anything for continuing medical education.
+Generally, there’s no specific recitation of all the benefits being offered.
+What if the employer doesn’t offer health coverage, disability, or life or retirement?
+They won’t pay for your medical license and DEA registration.
+They won’t give you anything for continuing medical education?
 Perhaps the time off is bad.
 The average amount of total time off is 30 days.
-That would include sick days, holidays, vacation CME.
+That would include sick days, holidays, and vacation CME.
 Let’s say they offer you 15 total days.
 Almost no physician has that small amount of time off.
 And that could change substantially whether the offer is good or bad.
-So, in short, yes, you do not have to go forward, even if you’ve signed an offer letter because the terms of the employment agreement could change the offer substantially.
+The answer is yes.
+You do not have to go forward, even if you’ve signed letters of intent.
+The employment agreement terms could change the offer substantially.
 It can start in awkward conversations.

 Can Physicians Sign a Contract and Back Out?